Petros Mantalos

-Petros Mantalos (Πέτρος Μάνταλος; born 31 August 1991) is a Greek professional footballer who plays as an attacking midfielder for Super League club AEK Athens, which he captains, and the Greece national team.
+Petros Mantalos (Πέτρος Μάνταλος; born 31 August 1991) is a Greek professional footballer who plays as a midfielder for Super League club AEK Athens.

 Club career

 Skoda Xanthi

 Petros Mantalos began playing professional football for Super League club Skoda Xanthi.
 He played a total of 90 games (15 goals, 10 assists) in all competitions and represented his country at under-19 and under-21 levels.
 His performances attracted the interest of Greek giants Olympiacos, Panathinaikos and AEK Athens, the latter club newly relegated from the Super League, bankrupt, and making a fresh start in the third-tier Football League 2.
 In July 2013, Mantalos agreed to join AEK from the 2014–15 season.
 The fee was reported as around €500,000.
 He remained with Xanthi for the 2013–14 season, making 30 Super League appearances as well as playing in the UEFA Europa League.